flatironinstitute/nemos/docs/developers_notes/04-noise_model.md

 ## Introduction

 The `noise_model` module provides objects representing the observation noise of GLM-like models.

-The abstract class `NoiseModel` defines the structure of the subclasses which specify observation noise type, e.g. Poisson, Gamma, etc.

-These objects are attributes of the `neurostatslib.glm.GLM` class, equipping the GLM with a negative log-likelihood, used to define the optimization objective, the deviance which measures model fit quality, and the emission of new observations, for simulating new data.
+The abstract class `NoiseModel` defines the structure of the subclasses which specify observation noise types, such as Poisson, Gamma, etc. These objects serve as attributes of the `neurostatslib.glm.GLM` class, equipping the GLM with a negative log-likelihood.
+This is used to define the optimization objective, the deviance which measures model fit quality, and the emission of new observations, for simulating new data.

 ## The Abstract class `NoiseModel`

 The abstract class `NoiseModel` is the backbone of any noise model.
-Any class inherting `NoiseModel` must reimplement the `negative_log_likelihood`, `emission_probability`, `residual_deviance`, and `get_scale` methods.
+Any class inheriting `NoiseModel` must reimplement the `negative_log_likelihood`, `emission_probability`, `residual_deviance`, and `estimate_scale` methods.

 ### Abstract Methods

 For subclasses derived from `NoiseModel` to function correctly, they must implement the following:

-- **negative_log_likelihood**: The negative-loglikelihood of the model.
-This is usually part of the objective function used to learn GLM parameters.
+- **negative_log_likelihood**: Computes the negative-log likelihood of the model up to a normalization constant.
+This method is usually part of the objective function used to learn GLM parameters.

-- **emission_probability**: The random emission probability function.
-Usually calls `jax.random` emission probability with some provided some sufficient statistics.
-For distributions in the exponential family, sufficient statistics are the canonical parameter and the scale.
-In GLMs, the canonical parameter is fully specified by the weights of the model, while the scale is either fixed (i.e. Poisson) or needs to be estimated (i.e. Gamma).
+- **emission_probability**: Returns the random emission probability function.
+This typically invokes `jax.random` emission probability, provided some sufficient statistics.
+For distributions in the exponential family, the sufficient statistics are the canonical parameter and the scale.
+In GLMs, the canonical parameter is entirely specified by the model's weights, while the scale is either fixed (i.e., Poisson) or needs to be estimated (i.e., Gamma).

-- **residual_deviance**: Compute the residual deviance given the current model estimated rates and observations.
+- **residual_deviance**: Computes the residual deviance based on the model's estimated rates and observations.

-- **estimate_scale**: Method for estimating the scale parameter of the model.
-This is required when generating simulated activity in the proper scale.
+- **estimate_scale**: A method for estimating the scale parameter of the model.

 ### Public Methods